jonkarrer/Bronson/README.md

 > "bb_trend": trend number

 This takes Bollinger band(20) and Bollinger band(50), then subracts their most recent plot points bb[20] - bb[50], and finally dividing that by the SMA(20).
 This will be a leading indicator for a Bull or Bear signal.
 Over 0 is bull, under 0 is bear.

-### <b>Signal</b>

-> "signal": bull or bear

-This is doing the math for you above of the bbtrend.
-Less than 0 is bear, more than 0 is bull.

 ## Stochastics (Relative Strength)